Size: 225 acres

 Target constituency: Ocoee residents

 Amenities: The FWC and the City of Ocoee have partnered together to make this one of the most "angler friendly" lakes in the area.
-Facilities include: a two-lane boat ramp with adjacent outdoor bathrooms; an ADA accessible fishing pier (equipped with fish feeders that activate in the morning and evening); an enhanced shoreline aquascaped for bank fishing; three fish attractors marked with yellow FWC buoys; picnic tables and a fountain.
+Facilities include: a two-lane boat ramp with adjacent outdoor bathrooms; an ADA accessible fishing pier (baited every Tuesday and Thursday by the City of Ocoee); an enhanced shoreline aquascaped for bank fishing; three fish attractors marked with yellow FWC buoys; picnic tables and a fountain.
 For information on the Lakeshore Park call City of Ocoee Parks and Recreation at 407-905-3180.

 Fishery: This Lake is known among FWC biologists as a "bass factory".
 However, similar to other Orlando waters (with the exception of Johns Lake) the number of trophies (greater than or equal to 24 inches) caught is relatively few.
 FWC biologists have tried to improve trophy numbers by protecting golden shiners (banning cast netting) and introducing lake chubsuckers in an attempt to provide larger baitfish (forage) associated with trophy bass fisheries.